dtran421/home-hub/README.md

 2. Electron itself can't even run on the Pi because of a missing `.so` file??
 3. Also tried building on Mac to run on Linux, this also doesn't work (I don't remember why though)

-So all in all, we're going with a good ol' website instead.
+So all in all, I decided to switch to a web application, circumventing any cross-platform-compiling issues.

 ## Stack